Camp Lejeune Water Contamination - Causes, Symptoms, and Settlements

 Camp Lejeune Justice Act of 2022

-President Biden has recently signed this Camp Lejeune Justice Act into Law.
+President Biden recently signed the Camp Lejeune Justice Act into law.
 This bill allows victims to sue and seek compensation for damages caused by the contaminated water at Camp Lejeune in North Carolina.
-This is in the efforts of the U.S. government to help people who were stationed, lived, and worked in Camp Lejeune for at least thirty (30) days.
+The U.S. government is working to help people who were stationed, lived, and worked at Camp Lejeune for at least thirty (30) days.

 Moreover, this new bill prohibits the state from contending specific measures of immunity from litigation against the civil lawsuits filed by the victims and their family members.
 Finally, this soon-to-be law will rightfully give the victims of Camp Lejeune water contamination a long-time and well-deserved judicial relief.